Capital gains tax: India

-As of 2018, equities listed on recognised stock exchange are considered long term capital if the holding period is one year or more.
+As of 2018, equities listed on recognized stock exchange are considered long term capital if the holding period is one year or more.
 Until 31 January 2017, all Long term capital gains from equities were exempt as per section 10 (38) if shares are sold through recognized stock exchange and Securities Transaction Tax (STT) is paid on the sale.
 STT in India is currently between 0.017% and 0.1% of total amount received on sale of securities through a recognized Indian stock exchange like the NSE or BSE.
 From fiscal year 2018–2019, exemption u/s 10(38) has been withdrawn and section 112A has been introduced.
-The long term capital gain shall be taxable on equities at 10% if the gain exceeds Rs. as per the new section.
+The long-term capital gain shall be taxable on equities at 10% if the gain exceeds Rs. as per the new section.

-However, if equities are held for less than one year and is sold through recognised stock exchange then short term capital gain is taxable at a flat rate of 15% u/s 111A and other surcharges, educational cess are imposed.(w.e.f.
+However, if equities are held for less than one year and is sold through recognized stock exchange then short-term capital gain is taxable at a flat rate of 15% u/s 111A and other surcharges, educational cess are imposed.(w.e.f.
 1 April 2009.)

-In respect of Immovable property, the holding period has been reduced to two years to be eligible for long term capital gain.
-Whereas, many other capital investments like Jewellery etc. are considered long term if the holding period is three or more years and are taxed at 20% u/s 112.
+In respect of immovable property, the holding period has been reduced to two years to be eligible for long term capital gain, whereas many other capital investments like jewelry are considered long term if the holding period is three or more years and are taxed at 20% u/s 112.

 After 2024 changes equity sales are taxed at 12.5 percent if held for more than 1 year and 20 percent if held for less than 1 year.
 Indexation benefit from home capital gains has been removed and the tax rate has been bought down to 12.5 percent from 20 percent.